dsillman2000/dsillman2000.github.io/docs/_posts/2025-03-09-gcpstaticsite.md

 title: "TF-GCP I: Provisioning GCP resources with Terraform"
 ---

 I was recently challenged at work to come up with a long-term personal development goal for the year.
-As our team is moving increasingly towards cloud computing, I know that eventually I will hit a ceiling if I don't know something about Terraform.
-I've heard Terraform mentioned in passing and taken some time to learn the most basic information about how it works and what projects which use it generally look like.
+I suck at doing that stuff.
+But as our team is moving increasingly towards cloud computing, I *do know* that eventually I will hit a ceiling if I don't learn *something* about building complex systems in the Cloud.
+This article is my first stab at that on my own dime, and with my own time.

-At work, our team is using Amazon (AWS) as the cloud platform for all of our services.
-This is probably the most economical choice, but I wanted to try something new and learn about some of the differences between AWS and Google's cloud platform, GCP (Google Cloud Platform).
+My team at work is using Amazon (AWS) as the cloud platform for all of our services.
+This is probably the most economical choice for most purposes, but why take the path most traveled?
+I wanted to try something new and learn about some of the differences between AWS and Google's cloud platform, GCP (Google Cloud Platform), so I decided I'd figure out how to use Terraform in that context.

 <img class="centered-image dark-inverted" alt="GCP Terraform" src="/assets/images/gcp_terraform.jpeg"/>

-One of the most basic things you can do in the cloud is set up a publicly-accessible static website by using cloud storage.
+One of the most basic things you can do in the Cloud is set up a publicly-accessible static website by using cloud storage.
 Basically, you're just uploading static files to a cloud server and configuring it to serve those files to the public using a managed URL.
-This is a great way to host all sorts of things from blogs, resumes or project documentation.
+This is a pretty straightforward way to host all sorts of things from blogs, resumes or project documentation.

 ## How they tell you to do it, vs. how you should do it